brussell36/Garden-Helper/README.md

 * Read React Material Design documentation.
 * Look into beautiful templates for my projects material design.
 * Get a little overwhelmed by everything that a template entails.
+* Spend time seeding my Cloud Firestore database so the user can query it.

 ## Specifications